2-Day Prague Itinerary

 On the second day, we’ll visit Josefov, the Jewish Quarter.
 If your accommodation is far away, you can take public transport.
 The closest metro station and tram stop is Staroměstská.

-The main sights of the Jewish quarter are the cemetery and the six synagogues.
+The main sights of the Jewish Quarter are the cemetery and the six synagogues.
 The Jewish Cemetery, the Pinkas Synagogue and the Spanish Synagogue are on Široká Street, while the Maisel, Klausen, Alta and Old-New Synagogues are on Maiselova Street.

 After visiting the Jewish Quarter, take a boat cruise on the Vltava River to get a different perspective of the city.
 Walking up Pařížská Street, you'll get to Cechuv Bridge in less than 5 minutes.
 If you want a short and inexpensive option, you can book a one-hour cruise through Prague here.